mpaland/mipher/README.md

 There are a lot of crypto libs in JS around, but I needed a clean, lightweight, fast and simple lib for mobile devices in TypeScript.
 That's **mipher**.
 A collection of common crypto algorithms, optimized for speed and size.

- - Usage of modern `Uint8Array` as message data types
+ - Only usage of modern typed arrays `Uint8Array` as message/data types
  - Fast and simple, no dependencies
  - Own crypto random generator (using a FORTUNA implementation)
  - Extensive passing test suite